etemesi254/zune-image/README.md

 # zune-image

-This workspace features a set of small,independent and performant image codecs that can be used for decoding maniuplating and sometimes encoding images in a variety of formats.
+This workspace features a set of small, independent and performant image codecs that can be used for decoding maniuplating and sometimes encoding images in a variety of formats.

 The set of codecs aim to have the following features in order of priority